tcsvn/activity-assistant/Readme.md

 - [x] Activity annotation using Home Assistant input_selects and input_booleans
 - [x] Device or activity to room assignment
 - [x] Interactive dashboard for the running experiment and previously recorded datasets
-- [ ] Generate prior activity distributions with a "typical week" calendar widget
+- [ ] Prior activity distributions with a "typical week" calendar widget
 - [ ] Dask nodes for distributed computation
 - [ ] Upload and deployment of trained models via the web interface
 - [ ] Home Assistant integration + custom entity card displaying per person activity predictions